chouhanaryan/imw-docker/README.md

 As I dove further into its implementation, I realized I needed to refactor the way our static files were organized as well.

-At the end of it all - it all worked out.
-I got rid of Nginx, built a new Docker image, kept Gunicorn intact, used WhiteNoise to serve static files and made the codebase a little bit cleaner along the way.
+At the end of the process - it all worked out.

+I got rid of Nginx, kept Gunicorn intact, used WhiteNoise to serve static files, built a new Docker image and made the codebase a little bit cleaner along the way.

-All's well that ends well.
+# Future Steps

+The current setup doesn't take incorporate a production-grade database such as PostgreSQL or MySQL.
+Making a separate container for the database isn't usually a good option.
+Ideally, we can spin up an RDS instance alongside the container and directly connect the two on AWS.

+That is my next goal.